The Complete Guide to Senior Living Security: Protecting Residents, Building Trust, and Driving Occupancy

 Keven Bennema – Founder & CEO, Charter Senior Living

-In today’s competitive market, communities that prioritize and clearly communicate security measures gain a distinct edge.
 For families exploring senior living options, peace of mind is a top priority—they want to know their loved ones are in a secure, well-managed environment.
 By making safety a core focus, communities not only attract prospective residents but also build trust and confidence among current residents and staff.

-The Importance of Security in Senior Living
+The Growing Security Challenge in Senior Living

 One of the biggest challenges senior living communities face today is effectively managing the growing number of third-party caregivers working with residents.
 Right now, the number of Home Health, Private Home Care, and other external service providers entering communities is skyrocketing.
 While their services are essential, many wouldn’t meet the necessary background check standards putting residents at risk.